Middlesex Hospital: Middlesex Hospital Medical School

+Broderip Ward and the Early AIDS Crisis

+The Broderip Ward, named for 19th century benefactor Francis Broderip, was the first ward dedicated to the care and treatment of people affected by HIV/AIDS in the United Kingdom.
+The Broderip Ward took its first patients in January 1987, and was officially opened by Diana, Princess of Wales, on 9 April 1987.
+None of the patients agreed to be photographed with Diana at the opening of the ward due to fears of being publicly identified.
+Diana notably shook the hand of patients without wearing gloves on the ward.
+Diana subsequently visited the ward with the First Lady of the United States, Barbara Bush, in July 1991.

+Patients on the ward participated in the early trials of zidovudine, and new antiretroviral medicines.

+The site of the AIDS Memorial in London has been chosen for its proximity to the Middlesex Hospital and the Bloomsbury Clinic.

 Closure and redevelopment

 The Middlesex Hospital closed in December 2005.
 The main hospital building in Mortimer Street was sold to developer Project Abbey (Guernsey) Ltd, a company controlled by Christian and Nick Candy, and was demolished in 2008.
 The building was used, just before it was demolished, in the film Eastern Promises.
 Candy and Candy failed in plans to redevelop the site into a 273-apartment luxury accommodation complex, named "NoHo Square", and transferred the property to the nationalised Icelandic bank, Kaupthing Bank.

 The site was purchased by Clive Bush and Daniel Van Gelder's Exemplar Properties and Aviva Investors in July 2010.
 Exemplar decided against retaining either the Candy and Candy designs or the NoHo Square name, and instead appointed new architects in Lifschutz Davidson Sandilands and Sheppard Robson to prepare new designs.
 Following a public exhibition, a planning application for the proposed scheme was submitted in September 2011.

 Planning consent for the new development, now called Fitzroy Place, was granted in February 2012.
 The new development, which combines 295 homes with 240000 sqft of offices, including the regional headquarters for cosmetics multinational Estée Lauder, was completed in 2016.